tbng/codemcp/README.md

 The `global_prompt` will be loaded when you initialize the project in chats.

-The `commands` section allows you to configure commands that Claude will run at specific points:
+The `commands` section allows you to configure commands for specific tools:
-- `format`: The command that will run at the end of a task to format code according to project standards.
+- `format`: The command that will be executed when the Format tool is used to format code according to project standards.

 Commands are specified as arrays of strings that will be joined with spaces and executed in a shell context.
+These commands are not executed directly by Claude, but through dedicated tools provided by codemcp.

+When a format command is configured, the system prompt will automatically instruct Claude to use the Format tool when the task is complete.

 ## Logging